-Although I’m not a Christian, there’s an allegorical interpretation of the story of Adam and Eve that I like very much.
+Although I’m not a Christian, there’s an interpretation of the Adam and Eve allegory that I like a lot.
 Being naked humans in the natural setting of the garden, and eating from the tree of knowledge of good and evil, Adam and Eve realize their nakedness and thereby become distinct from the rest of the natural creatures.
 Squirrels are natural (i.e. of nature).
 Cats, dogs, fish, and all the rest are natural.
 By this I mean that we can observe these animals and come up with more-or-less unwavering templates for what natural behaviour looks like (mating rituals, vocalizations, sleep habits… whatever).
 It is natural for a carnivore to prey on other animals, and neither partner in this relationship has a choice in the matter.
-The carnivore’s body requires the nutrition of meat and cannot survive otherwise, thus it is stuck in an existence which forces it to inflict suffering on its prey.
-Likewise, the prey is stuck in a biological station that occasionally demands payment for existence by sacrificing its own flesh to allow carnivores to exist.
+The carnivore’s body requires the nutrition of other animals and cannot survive otherwise.
+Likewise, the prey is stuck in a biological station that occasionally demands payment for existence.

 There’s nothing humans can do about any of that.

 Back to Adam and Eve.
 Eating the knowledge-apple has the effect of making them aware that they are standing naked in a natural world.
-They are no longer animals within that world, because this “original sin” gives them too much mental capacity to be subjected to the instinct-driven autopilot existence that we see in animals, and in fact we’re left with the inclination to make judgements of rightness and wrongness.
+They are no longer animals within that world because this “original sin” gives them too much mental capacity to be subjected to the instinct-driven autopilot existence that we see in animals, and what's more we’re left with the inclination to make judgements of rightness and wrongness.
 We might think of this as symbolizing a critical spark of intelligence that separated man from some earlier hominid in our evolutionary history.
 No longer a part of the instinct-driven fauna, we are forced to draw our own conclusions about the correct ways to act in all situations.
-If we see a squirrel eating an acorn, we can call that right behavior for the squirrel, because we know that squirrels don’t, for example, eat birds.
-For that matter there are countless other behaviours that are either right or wrong for squirrels to be doing.
+If we see a squirrel eating an acorn we can call that right behavior for the squirrel, because we know that squirrels don’t, for example, eat birds.
+And there are countless other behaviours that are either right or wrong for squirrels to be doing.
 We’re not like that ourselves though.
-It is our born-into condition that we must draw our own conclusions about correct and incorrect behaviour for every single action, and this is what human culture comes from.
-Even if we decide to defer decisions to some outside authority (God), all the specific applications of our morals and how they should be applied (e.g., don’t lie, don’t kill, etc.) are inevitably left to us, and the gray areas are fog banks that we get lost in.
+It is our born-into condition that we must draw our own conclusions about correct and incorrect behaviour for every action, and this is what human culture comes from.
+Even if we decide to defer decisions to some higher power, all the specific applications of our morals and how they should be applied (e.g., don’t lie, don’t kill) are left to us, and the gray areas are easy to get lost in.
 Should we lie to spare an other's feelings?
 Can we kill to defend ourselves?
 This awareness of ourselves and the consequences of our actions is the uncrossable gap between us and the animal world.
 Humans are unnatural creatures in a natural setting.
 The incredible gift of our human intelligence comes at the price of having to use it critically and often not having binary answers to seemingly clear questions.
 To not use this intelligence may in fact be the only truly incorrect behaviour humans are capable of.
 We’re not animals.

-At this time, modern nutritional science seems to say that a healthy diet can either include or not include meat, although a meat-free diet should probably include nutritional supplements.
-So perhaps the omnivore versus herbivore question transmutes into a new one: Should we rely on science for proper vegetarian nutrition (via supplements), or should we eat only things available to us in nature, which leads to an omnivorous diet?
+At this time, modern nutritional science seems to say that a healthy diet can either include or not include meat, although a meat-free diet should probably include certain nutritional supplements (NOTE that this does not, believe it or not, include protein).
 Having been divorced from the automatic morals of the animal kingdom by our intelligence, discovering via science what nutrients we need (an ongoing process), and also learning how to synthesize nutrients we habitually lack, it almost seems as though the universe is telling us the answer just by giving us the ability to think it.
-Reason is our birthright, and although the universe is a cruel place and the animal kingdom is subjected to the pervasive suffering of the predator-prey relationship, at least we can have the maturity not to contribute to that suffering unnecessarily.
-We should not take the examples of the animal kingdom as license to kill, because unlike animals, we’re not bound to that mode of existence by our ignorance.
-We’re outside of it.
-Above it.

 Luckily, finally, there’s real scientific attention being paid to improving human longevity now.
 What’s somewhat frustrating is the mentality that this might be a bad thing.

-Google’s Calico research company is working on this, for example, although it’s been criticized as a self-serving bid by Silicon Valley’s elite to live forever.
+Google’s Calico is working on this, for example, although it’s been criticized as a self-serving bid by Silicon Valley’s elite to live forever.
 If it takes a small group of billionaires to finally give this topic the attention it deserves, then so be it!
-Clearly the average human doesn’t have the vision to push for this kind of development, and even within the medical community longevity research seems to have persisted on the fringes of the mainstream.
+Clearly the average human doesn’t have the vision to push for this kind of development, and even within the medical community longevity research had persisted on the fringes of the mainstream until more recently.
+It's also a wonderful thing that we now have the tools of CRISPR at our disposal and that non-mainstream scientific communities (like biohackers) are starting to experiment in these regards.
+Josiah Zayner and his ilk are heroes.
 However it comes about, we need the research to happen.
 Detractors point out potential issues with social equity involving overpopulation and increasing class disparity if people live too long.
 We should be happy, they feel, to get the 80 or so years that we do.
 Fools.
 If we place these same voices in Classical Rome, surely they would have lambasted anyone claiming that humans should some day attain to 80-year lifespans.
 No modern octogenarians seem to think we should surrender our hard-won longevity based on principle, or some ignorant conception that daring to consider longer lifespans is a violation of a natural order.
-We can be and become whatever we chose, and if the average human lifespan some day increases to 200, we can probably expect an entirely new depth of insight from our artists, musicians, and thinkers of every stripe.
-We would also expect those people to look back on the previous and relatively short-lived generations with the same detached pity we reserve for our own ancestors’ lifespans.
+Thanks to our incredible self-directed brains we can be and become whatever we choose, and this is right to continue our evolution.
+If the average human lifespan some day increases to 200, we can probably expect an entirely new depth of insight from our artists, musicians, and thinkers of every stripe.
+We would also expect those people to look back on the previous relatively short-lived generations with the same detached pity we reserve for our own ancestors’ lifespans.
 We should be pushing ourselves to this kind of improvement.
 If we don’t, we’re wasting our special brains.

 Every human that’s ever existed has had a terrible disadvantage in terms of historical perspective.
 We’ve been allowed to glimpse only a sliver of the whole of human progress, and the same mistakes get made generation after generation.
 Our culture may have advanced, but each new human has to trudge up the mountain of understanding from scratch.
-By increasing the human lifespan, this lack of perspective can be made to crumble.
+By increasing the human lifespan, or possibly by encoding new instinctual knowledge into our genes, this lack of perspective can be made to crumble.
 The social imperative to be kind to each other and to pull up those that are less fortunate would become more apparent, not less.
 As well, the societal ills of consumerism would, I expect, begin to be seen as the never-ending and unsatisfying satiation of novelty that they are.
-Surely, obsessing over the trivial changes in the latest model of a car, or any given device, will get old to anyone who’s been subjected to it for more than ten or so decades.
-Humanity could finally start learning to take less than it gives, and start to cultivate a long-term responsibility for the future, leaving behind the “it’s the next generation’s problem” mentality.
-It may also have the time to expand into the stars.
+Surely, obsessing over the trivial changes in the latest model smartphone will get old to anyone who’s been subjected to it for more than ten or so decades.
+Humanity could finally start learning to take less than it gives, and start to cultivate responsibility for the extremely long-term future, leaving behind the “it’s the next generation’s problem” mentality.
+It would also have the time to expand into the stars.

-Even if one isn’t prone to optimistic predictions of the future, it is good to keep in mind the visionless speculation that had been applied to the personal computer, the steam engine, early surgical technology, and so on.
+Even if one isn’t prone to optimistic predictions of the future, it is good to keep in mind the visionless speculation that had been applied to the personal computer, the steam engine, early surgical technology, and so on in the early days of those technologies.
 Just stop it.
 Let’s support the improvement of life and longevity.
 It will be good.